ranarag/ranarag.github.io/_posts/2016-08-28-endianness-of-your-pc.md

 ---
 layout: post
-title: "Endianess of your PC"
+title: "Endianness of your PC"
 date: 2016-08-28 14:54:27
 image: '/assets/img/'
-description: 'How to check the endianess of your computer using a cpp code.'
+description: 'How to check the endianness of your computer using a cpp code.'
 tags:
 - networks
 - c++